PranavEranki/TwitterRealtimeSentimentAnalysisProject/readme.md

 The predictions are displayed to the terminal.

-They are also displayed in a table, where they are displayed (cut off), along with their predicted sentiment, positive or negative.
+They are also displayed in a table, where they are shown (cut off), along with their predicted sentiment, positive or negative.

-The data is from [here](https://www.kaggle.com/kazanova/sentiment140)

-__Go to docs for some more documentation__
+__Go to the [log](docs/log.md) for a day by day log__

 File / Folder explanation
 1. Python Files